ForgeRock/forgeops/helm/forgerock-metrics/README.md

 # How Prometheus works

-The Prometheus Helm chart is deployed as part of the kube-prometheus Helm chart.
-The Prometheus scrape
-configuration is generated and updated automatically by the Prometheus Operater as described above.
-Prometheus
+The Prometheus scrape configuration is generated and updated automatically by the Prometheus Operater as described above.
-uses its own config watcher to look for updated configurations.
+Prometheus uses its own config watcher to look for updated configurations.

 <br />

 # How Grafana works

-The Grafana Helm chart is deployed as part of the kube-prometheus Helm chart.
+The Grafana Helm chart is deployed as part of the prometheus-operator Helm chart.
 Grafana automatically connects
 to Prometheus and syncs all the metrics which are visible through graphs.

 Dashboards for ForgeRock products are added to the helm/forgerock-metrics/dashboards folder.
 Any new dashboards